Knee Bursitis

 • Consult an Expert Physiotherapist: Partner with a seasoned professional to assess the severity of your knee bursitis and design a personalized recovery plan that suits your specific needs.

-• Optimize Pain Management: Employ a combination of effective techniques, including ice/heat therapy, taping, and cutting-edge modalities like ultrasound, electrical stimulation, or laser therapy, to relieve pain and reduce inflammation.
+• Optimise Pain Management: Employ a combination of effective techniques, including ice/heat therapy, taping, and cutting-edge modalities like ultrasound, electrical stimulation, or laser therapy, to relieve pain and reduce inflammation.

 • Embrace Targeted Exercises: Engage in a carefully curated range of motion and strengthening exercises, recommended by your expert physiotherapist, to enhance knee joint function and alleviate discomfort.